 For long distance relationships to work, there needs to be a mutual awareness and conscious effort being made on both ends to eventually close the physical gap.

 And until then, both parties need to continue to cultivate nonexistent space as far as emotional distance goes.
-If this is consistently done, long distance relationships can be amazing.
+If this is consistently done, men and long distance relationships can be amazing.

 HOWEVER, long distance relationships are also the ultimate (& IDEAL) beard for people who want to operate under the guise of someone who is emotionally, empathetically and relationally competent/connected.